 Retail is undoubtedly one of the most complicated and dynamic industries.
 Being a business owner in this industry means taking into account such aspects as manufacturing procedures, inventory and staff management, logistics, advertising and marketing campaigns, customer experience, etc.

 No wonder retail is one of the leaders in technology implementation.
-Retail companies are not only talking and forecasting future innovations - they are introducing them right now and COVID-19 is accelerating the process.
-Automation, optimization and digital transformation helps them to pass all the complicated and resource-intensive procedures on to technology and focus on what matters the most - the customer experience.
+Retail companies are not only talking and forecasting future innovations - they are introducing them right now, and COVID-19 is accelerating the process.
+Automation, optimization, and digital transformation are the retail tech trends that help to automate all the complicated and resource-intensive procedures and focus on what matters the most - the customer experience.

-Fingers Media team is here to share with you our custom software development experience and tech insights and trends for the retail industry.
-These key trends are conditionally divided into 3, but they certainly and inevitably overlap.
+We’re going to share our software development experience and retail technology trends.
+These key retail tech trends are conditionally divided into 3, but they certainly and inevitably overlap.

-This is a trend you can’t ignore in 2021 if you still wanna stay competitive.
-Data analytics, AI, machine learning and deep learning are usually incorporated with each other, when it comes to big data processing, behaviour and demand forecasting, augmented data management, personal recommendations and assistance, etc. This trend can be applied to a huge number of processes in retail, any you can think of:
+Data analytics, AI, machine learning, and deep learning technology trends in retail industry are usually incorporated with each other when it comes to big data processing, behavior and demand forecasting, augmented data management, personal recommendations and assistance, etc. This trend can be applied to a huge number of processes in retail, any you can think of:

 Demand forecasting (for better understanding of customer preferences and interests and introduction of personalized offers and loyalty programs).